richardbiely/gaia-ecs/README.md

   if (p.y < 0.0f)
     cb.DeleteEntity(e); // queue entity e for deletion if its position falls bellow zero });
-cb.Commit(); // after calling this all entities with position bellow zero get deleted
+cb.Commit(&w); // after calling this all entities with y position bellow zero get deleted
 ```
 If you try to make an unprotected structural change with GAIA_DEBUG enabled (set by default when DEBUG mode is configured) the framework will assert letting you know you are using it in a wrong way.